naacl-org/naacl-org.github.com/elections/2018/index.md

 #### Candidacy Statement

-Despite constant changes in the way computational linguistics research is carried out, evaluated, and disseminated, NAACL (and ACL) have maintained a stellar record of supporting the community and nuturing the field.
+Despite constant changes in the way computational linguistics research is carried out, evaluated, and disseminated, NAACL (and ACL) have maintained a stellar record of supporting the community and nurturing the field.
 The secretary is responsible for communications at the organization and so plays a particularly important part in these activities, notably in outreach efforts that can broaden participation, engage students and break down disciplinary barriers.
 I’m excited to help push these activities forward.

 At the same time, our marquee activity is a conference that most participants fly to.
 We have a big carbon footprint.
 I’d like to discuss ways we might deepen the diverse program of collocated events we offer, so conference attendance can substitute for other travel.
 In tandem, as secretary, I’d explore online infrastructure and resources that could make the organization more effective at supporting our members, and promoting computational linguistics, anywhere anytime.